 Attention Posey County patrons:

 In the interest of protecting the safety of both Posey County’s citizens and our employees, our office has transitioned to minimize in-person contact among both staff and the public.
-We will be limiting the amount of people in the office so you must have an appointment to enter our office.
+We will be limiting the amount of people in the office.

 Our office will be open to searchers by appointment ONLY Monday – Friday 8am-4pm!

 Masks are REQUIRED in our office and will not be provided.

 Our office is open Monday – Friday 8am-4pm

 The Recorder’s Staff will not search public records or give any legal opinions.
 If you know the recording information, you may request a copy from our office.
 Otherwise, you may come in and use one of our public access computers.